 While writing emails to applicants and candidates is often viewed as an HR thing, I’ve always believed that this is a brand opportunity.
 These are real people and their careers are personal.

 These emails are an opportunity to connect with real people who have real dreams of working to further your organization’s mission and it’s so deflating when these emails are cold, especially when they’re the “rejection” emails.

-It’s an opportunity to connect people with your culture from the jump, even if you aren’t inviting them to work with you at this time.
+This is an opportunity for compassion and empathy—an opportunity to connect people with your culture from the jump, even if you aren’t inviting them to work with you at this time.

 Remember that some of these people will be very desperate for a job and have been looking for months.
 This was my situation at the start of the pandemic and it was extremely deflating to receive rejection after rejection written by a robot.
-I’m still getting rejections to applications from over a year ago and it makes me think less of the brands now that they don’t treat people like people.
+I’m still getting rejections to applications from over two years ago and it makes me think less of the brands now that they don’t treat people like people.

-Don’t reel them in with faux culture for them to be disappointed once they join.
+Don’t reel them in with faux culture for them to only be disappointed once they join.
 The “we’d love to meet you!” email should be in alignment with what they should expect their first call with you to be like.
 If the email is warm but the interview is cold, that’s going to create a disconnect.

 This is why branding is more than a logo.
 It’s every touchpoint every person ever experiences with your business.